 Once a County has been designated by HCD to administer funds as an APC, proposed Projects located in an APC, other than Projects located in the cities of Claremont, La Verne, and Pomona, must apply for NPLH funds through the APC pursuant to the terms of the APC's application process in accordance with the method of distribution and other requirements approved by the Department.

 HCD will not accept applications for Projects located in APCs under this NOFA, except for proposed Projects of five or more Units located in the cities of Claremont, La Verne, and Pomona.
-To real list of these APC contacts, see the NPLH Program webpage.
+The cities of Berkeley, Claremont, La Verne and Pomona are considered Counties under the NPLH statute because these cities receive a direct allocation of MHSA funds.
+Therefore, these cities can be direct applicants for NPLH funds.